kreatolinux/src/man/kpkg_run.8.md

 * DESCRIPTION: Description of the package.
 It will be on the info command.

 ## FUNCTIONS
-* package: The install function.
+* package(): The install function.

 ## OPTIONAL FUNCTIONS AND VARIABLES
 * build(): The main build function.
 Only time this doesn't need to be used is for things such as binary packages (eg. linux-firmware) that doesn't need to be built.
 * EPOCH: Only use this when the versioning logic fail for the package.
 * prepare(): Files downloaded from SOURCES are extracted by default.
 Use prepare() to prevent this and have custom prepare procedure.
 * check(): Test the package.
-* postinstall: Post-install function.
+* postinstall(): Post-install function.
 Will run after the package is installed.
+* postremove(): Post-remove function.
+Will run after the package is removed.
-* package_PACKAGENAME: Install function of PACKAGENAME.
+* package_PACKAGENAME(): Install function of PACKAGENAME.
 With this function you can package multiple things in the same runfile.
 This may be used for packaging sub-projects easier.
 * NO_CHKUPD: Disables autoupdating thru chkupd.
 False by default.
 This will not prevent chkupd from building the package.
 Will be enabled if it is one of these values; "y, yes, true, 1, on"
 * REPLACES: Replaces packages put in the variable.
 Seperated by space.
 * OPTDEPENDS: Optional dependencies for the package.
 Seperated by ';;' like on the example.